Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Fundamentals of Mie-tronics

 \subsection{Historical origins of Mie-tronics}

-The intellectual roots of Mie-tronics trace back to the 19th-century work of Clebsch, who sought a rigorously wave-based framework for optical devices at a time when lens and mirror design was dominated by geometrical principles~\cite{Logan1965survey}.
-Employing both plane-wave and point-like sources, he introduced an early form of the multipole expansion to solve boundary conditions—an idea that became a cornerstone of scattering theory.
-Although Clebsch ultimately declared his effort a failure, his pioneering use of multipole expansions endured~\cite{Devaney1974multipole}.
-What once seemed unattainable is now well established: the laws of reflection and refraction follow directly from wave physics~\cite{Bohren2008absorption}, specifically from the scattering coefficients obtained at a spherical interface~\cite{Hoang2012interpretation,Hoang2013rigorous}.
+The intellectual roots of Mie-tronics trace back to the 19th-century work of Clebsch.
+At a time when lens and mirror design was largely governed by geometrical principles, he sought a rigorous wave-based framework for optical devices~\cite{Logan1965survey}.
+Using both plane-wave and point-like sources, he introduced an early form of the multipole expansion to solve boundary conditions—an approach that later became a cornerstone of scattering theory.
+Although Clebsch ultimately declared his effort a failure, his pioneering use of the multipole expansion has become a powerful tool for describing wave interactions with structured media~\cite{Novotny2012principles}.
+What once seemed unattainable is now well established: the laws of reflection and refraction follow directly from wave physics~\cite{Bohren2008absorption}.
+In particular, these laws can be derived from the scattering coefficients of spherical boundaries~\cite{Hoang2012interpretation,Hoang2013rigorous}.
 In this sense, Clebsch’s attempt to reinterpret bulky optical elements in wave terms resonates with today’s drive to realize ultrathin metasurfaces that harness wave phenomena to replace conventional optics.

 Clebsch’s ideas influenced Lorenz, who first derived the exact solution for plane-wave scattering by a sphere.
-This result, however, later became more widely associated with Mie, whose systematic multipole analysis laid the analytical foundation of modern scattering theory~\cite{Wriedt2012mie}.
+This result, however, later became more widely associated with Mie because his systematic multipole analysis provided the analytical foundation for modern scattering theory~\cite{Wriedt2012mie}.
 Unlike Lorenz, Mie was primarily inspired by Rayleigh, who had independently investigated acoustic and optical scattering problems similar to those considered by Clebsch.
-Notably, Mie introduced the now-standard term “Rayleigh scattering” to distinguish the point-particle regime from his treatment of larger spheres~\cite{Mie1976contributions}.
+Notably, Mie introduced the now-standard term ``Rayleigh scattering” to distinguish the point-particle regime from his treatment of larger spheres~\cite{Mie1976contributions}.